pbrisbin/aurget/doc/aurget.1.md

 resolution and indirectly sourced by `makepkg` when building.

 By default, you are prompted to edit PKGBUILDs before they are sourced or built.
-This behavior can be changed in your `aurgetrc` or the `--[no]edit` flag.
+This behavior can be changed in your `aurgetrc` or via the `--[no]edit` flag.
 See `aurgetrc(5)`.

 ## MAKEPKG